 Build America collects a payment for every policy that it issues, comprising i.) a risk premium and ii.) a Member Surplus Contribution ("MSC") that is recognized as an addition to other than special surplus funds when collected.
-An issuer's MSC is creditable to the payment due when Build America guarantees debt that refunds a debt issue insured by the Company.
+An issuer's MSC is generally creditable to the payment due when Build America guarantees debt that refunds a debt issue insured by the Company.
 Issuers whose debt is insured by Build America become members of the Company for as long as they have debt outstanding insured by Build America, and as members have the right to vote and to receive dividends, if declared, and other benefits of mutual membership.
 The Company's policies are issued without contingent mutual liability for assessment.

 The Company benefits from both first loss and excess of loss reinsurance protection provided by HG Re, Ltd. ("HG Re").
 The first loss reinsurance protection is provided via a reinsurance treaty (the "First Loss Reinsurance Treaty"), whereby HG Re assumes losses in an amount of up to 15% of the par outstanding for each insurance policy.
-The excess of loss reinsurance treaty (the "Excess of Loss Reinsurance Treaty") provides last dollar protection for exposures on municipal bonds insured by the Company in excess of regulatory single issuer limits, subject to an aggregate limit equal to \$75 million.
+The excess of loss reinsurance treaty (the "Excess of Loss Reinsurance Treaty") provides last dollar protection for exposures on municipal bonds insured by the Company in excess of regulatory single issuer limits, subject to an aggregate limit equal to \$125 million.

-HG Re's obligations under both First Loss Reinsurance Treaty and Excess of Loss Reinsurance Treaty are secured by, and limited to the value of the assets held in trusts, which include a beneficial interest in the Series 2018 Surplus Notes as well as other high quality assets, which are pledged for the benefit of Build America.
+HG Re's obligations under both the First Loss Reinsurance Treaty and the Excess of Loss Reinsurance Treaty are secured by, and limited to the value of the assets held in trusts, which include a beneficial interest in surplus notes issued by Build America, all of which are pledged to the benefit of Build America.

-In addition to the reinsurance protection provided by HG Re, BAM is party to two collateralized excess of loss reinsurance agreements with Fidus Re, Ltd. ("Fidus"), a Bermuda based special purpose insurer created solely to provide reinsurance protection to BAM.
-The Fidus 2018 reinsurance agreement provides prospective reinsurance for 90% of aggregate losses exceeding \$165,000,000 on a portion of BAM's financial guarantee portfolio (the "Fidus 2018 Covered Portfolio") up to a total reimbursement of \$100,000,000.
-The Fidus 2018 Covered Portfolio consists of approximately 33% of the total gross par in force for BAM's portfolio of financial guaranty policies as of December 31, 2021.
-The Fidus 2021 reinsurance agreement provides prospective reinsurance for 90% of aggregate losses exceeding \$135,000,000 on a portion of BAM's financial guarantee portfolio (the "Fidus 2021 Covered Portfolio") up to a total reimbursement of \$150,000,000.
-The Fidus 2021 Covered Portfolio consists of approximately 38% of the total gross par in force for BAM's portfolio of financial guaranty policies as of December 31, 2021.
+In addition to the reinsurance protection provided by HG Re, BAM benefits from collateralized excess of loss reinsurance agreements with Fidus Re, Ltd. ("Fidus"), a Bermuda based special purpose insurer created solely to provide reinsurance protection to BAM.
+The excess of loss reinsurance provides total protection of \$400,000,000 for 90% of aggregate losses exceeding attachment points ranging from \$110,000,000 to \$165,000,000 for the covered portions of BAM's financial guarantee portfolio and covers approximately 92% of the total gross par in force for BAM's portfolio of financial guaranty policies as of December 31, 2022.
 The Company uses deposit accounting for the excess of loss reinsurance protection provided by Fidus and HG Re.

-Notes to Statutory Financial Statements, continued For the Years Ended December 31, 2021 and 2020
+Notes to Statutory Financial Statements, continued For the Years Ended December 31, 2022 and 2021